Simula-COMPLEX/DeepScenario/README.md

 To see detailed instructions of using *ScenarioCollector* and *ScenarioRunner*, please look at [toolset-usage](https://github.com/Simula-COMPLEX/DeepScenario/blob/main/deepscenario-toolset/README.md#usage).

 ## Related Efforts
 **[DeepCollision](https://github.com/simplexity-lab/DeepCollision)** is an open-source environment configuration framework, which generates critical driving scenarios and tests an ADS by configuring its operating environment.

+More details about the framework are available in the paper: Lu, Chengjie, et al. "Learning Configurations of Operating Environment of Autonomous Vehicles to Maximize their Collisions," in IEEE Transactions on Software Engineering, vol. 49, no. 1, pp. 384-402, 1 Jan.
+2023, https://doi.org/10.1109/TSE.2022.3150788.

 ## Maintainers
 [@ChengjieLu](https://github.com/chengjie-lu)